It’s Pronounced Metrosexual operates within the gift economy (just like hues, which IPM is part of).

 In all of this, I trust that some people will be able reciprocate the gift in ways that allow this project to stay alive, to thrive, and to continue doing good in the world.

-In the past, people would bring me in to perform for their campus or organization, and gift honoraria that support this site, and keep this work alive.
-This was the primary way I supported this site, but as of 2019 I’m no longer performing campus programs, and trying to fund my work here directly.
+In the past, people would bring me in to perform for their campus or organization, and gift honoraria that supported this site, and enabled me to create the work that lives here.
+For years, this was the way I supported this site, but as of 2019 I’m no longer performing campus programs, and I’m trying to fund my work here by asking readers to support the site directly.

 In all the ways people have gifted back, so far, it’s worked.
 We’ve managed to balance our books, I have been paid enough (just barely, most of the time) to make rent, and the site has stayed online (even if we’ve had some close calls).